Hypothyroidism in dogs: Myxoedema coma

-Myxoedema coma is often fatal but when identified and treated early prognosis is improved.
-Contrary to typical treatment where treatment is not started before serum thyroid concentration is measured — given the severity of the condition treatment should be started before waiting for results.
+Myxoedema coma is often fatal, but when identified and treated early, the prognosis is improved.
+Contrary to typical practice, in which treatment is not initiated until serum thyroid hormone levels are measured, given the severity of the condition, treatment should be started before results are available.
 Treatment involves treating the underlying hypothyroidism as well as the symptoms such as hypothermia, hypovolaemia, and hypoventilation.
 Improvement is typically seen within 24 hours, although death is still common.

 Comorbodities

 Cardiac disorders

-Thyroid supplementation results in an increased demand for oxygen from the myocardium, an increased heart rate, and potentially a reduction in the ventricular filling time.
-Due to this, when a dog is known to have a cardiomyopathy the starting dose should 25%-50% lower.
+Thyroid supplementation results in an increased oxygen demand by the myocardium, an increased heart rate, and potentially a reduction in ventricular filling time.
+Due to this, when a dog is known to have cardiomyopathy, the starting dose should be 25%–50% lower.

 Hypoadrenocorticism

 In cases of a patient with hypoadrenocorticism and hypothyroidism, treatment of the hypoadrenocorticism should occur before thyroid supplementation due to the potential for levothyroxine sodium treatment to worsen electrolyte imbalance.